-In many densely-populated neighborhoods, the burials grounds occupy the high ground because they predate the residential necessity of the location, but the cemeteries house the ancestors of many of the occupants of these neighborhoods.
+In many densely-populated neighborhoods, the burials grounds occupy the high ground because they predate the residential necessity of the location.
+In the case of New York's cemeteries, these graveyards house the ancestors of many of the former occupants of these neighborhoods.

 Calvary Cemetery, located along the border of Long Island City and Woodside in Queens, was the first cemetery established in New York City outside of Manhattan and consecrated by Archbishop John Hughes in August 1848.